804 KAR 4:340. Brew-on-premises license.

 Section 8.
 A licensed "brew-on-premises" establishment shall not be located in a dry territory as defined in KRS 241.010(20).

 Section 9.
 (1) The license fee for the brew-on-premises license appears in KRS 243.040(11), and the fee shall be prorated as set forth in KRS 243.090(2).
-A license shall expire on the last day of a month assigned to the licensee by the office under KRS 243.090 of each year.
+A license shall expire on the last day of a month assigned to the licensee by the department under KRS 243.090 of each year.

 (2) Upon renewal, the licensee shall submit a: